My Own Coined Appellatives:

-They’re the folks who no matter what, insist on further “negotiations” to stop a war, prevent a war, end a war or any other such atrocity of life.
+Not that we’re pro-war.
+Far from it.
+But these are the folks who, no matter what, insist on further “negotiations” and panels and committees to stop a war, prevent a war, end a war, or end any other such atrocity of life, in pursuit of their Utopian dreams.
 It doesn’t matter to these people how many previous tongue-wagging attempts have failed.
 They insist on more quiet chitchats over a nice cup of tea and a bun.
-The fact that Osama bin Laden would just as soon stuff the bun up the infidel’s patootie doesn’t sway the tea and a bun set.
+The fact that Osama bin Laden would just as soon stuff the bun up the infidel’s butthole doesn’t sway the tea and a bun set.
 They simply bend over.
 The tea and a bun set often have ulterior motives.
 This is reason 800 why we don’t vote for them.